dotnet/docs-maui/docs/macios/includes/linker-control.md

 In this example, the XML file specifies a method that's dynamically accessed by the app, which is excluded from linking.

-When an assembly, type or member are listed in the XML, the default action is preservation, which means that regardless of whether the linker thinks they are used or not, they will be preserved in the output.
+When an assembly, type, or member is listed in the XML, the default action is preservation, which means that regardless of whether the linker thinks it's used or not, it's preserved in the output.

 > [!NOTE]
 > The preservation tags are ambiguously inclusive.
 If you don’t provide the next level of detail, it will include all the children.
 If an assembly is listed without any types, then all the assembly’s types and members will be preserved.

 ## Mark an assembly as linker safe

-If you have a library in your project, or you are a developer of a reusable library and you want the linker to treat your assembly as linkable, you can mark the assembly as linker safe with the [`AssemblyMetadata`](xref:System.Reflection.AssemblyMetadataAttribute) attribute:
+If you have a library in your project, or you're a developer of a reusable library and you want the linker to treat your assembly as linkable, you can mark the assembly as linker safe with the [`AssemblyMetadata`](xref:System.Reflection.AssemblyMetadataAttribute) attribute:

 ```csharp
 [assembly: AssemblyMetadata("IsTrimmable", "True")]
 ```

 Alternatively, you can set `<IsTrimmable>true</IsTrimmable>` in a `<PropertyGroup>` tag in the project file for the assembly.
-This will mark your assembly as "trimmable" and enable trim warnings for that project.
-Being "trimmable" means your assembly is considered compatible with trimming and should have no trim warnings when building the assembly.
-When used in a trimmed app, the assembly will have its unused members removed in the final output.
+This marks your assembly as "trimmable" and enable trim warnings for that project.
+Being "trimmable" means your assembly is considered compatible with trimming and should have no trim warnings when the assembly is built.
+When used in a trimmed app, the assembly's unused members will be removed in the final output.

 > [!NOTE]
 > If the `IsTrimmable` MSBuild property is set for an assembly, this overrides the `IsTrimmable` attribute.
 This enables you to opt an assembly into trimming even if it doesn't have the attribute, or to disable trimming of an assembly that has the attribute.